 - Bacteria entering the body through skin wounds or mucous membranes

 - Breathing in the bacteria that cause brucellosis (Person-to-person transmission is rare)

 - Contaminated dairy products and animal feed: Digestive tract

 - Contacts with infected animals on farms or in slaughterhouses: Skin.

-Brucellas multiply and move through the lymphatic system into the blood and results acute bacteremia within 1 to 6 weeks.
+Brucellas multiply and move through the lymphatic system into the blood and results in acute bacteremia within 1 to 6 weeks.

-Localize in the endothelial system, namely lymph nodes, liver, spleen and bone marrow and results to formation of granuloma, with lymphocytes and epitheliod giant cells, which can progress to form focal abscesses and caseation.
+Localize in the endothelial system, namely lymph nodes, liver, spleen and bone marrow and results to formation of granuloma, with lymphocytes and epithelioid giant cells, which can progress to form focal abscesses and caseation.

-Pathogenesis mechanisms of Brucella is not well defined, though it has been found that endotoxin is major virulence factor.
+Pathogenesis mechanisms of Brucella is not well defined, though it has been found that endotoxin is a major virulence factor.
 They are no formation of exotoxins.